DaniRCarou/Java_Tasks/TASK_09.1_SprinngBootRestClient/Readme.md

-###This is a Spring Boot project with Spring web starter
+###This is the third requirement shown in the task_09 statement.
+It is a Spring Boot project with Spring web starter

-This exercise is represented by task_09 and task_09.1.
-The first two requirements are represented in this task and the third requirement will be represented in task_09.1.

-In this task, I am going to create a server application, built with Spring Boot, that will be consumed by a client, represented in task_09.1.
+In this task, I am going to create the client application, built with Spring Boot, that will consume the Spring Boot service (TASK_09_SpringBootRest).

-#Requirement 1

-It is requested to create a REST service that will manage a series of video games.

-The video games will have an ID, a name, a company, and a rating.
-The video games will be hosted on the REST server.
-When the server starts, it will have 5 pre-established video games with all the data filled in.
-The video games will be stored in memory using any type of data structure (such as a list).

-The REST service will provide a complete CRUD service and can be consumed using a client like Postman, with all message exchanges done through JSON.

-Additionally, it is requested to perform the following tasks via Postman and observe the results:

-    Create a new video game
-    Remove a video game by ID
-    Modify a video game by ID
-    Retrieve a video game by ID
-    List all video games

-#Requirement 2

-It is required that there cannot be two video games with the same ID or name.
+Being a Spring Boot application, it will be deployed on a server.
+Therefore, it will have to have a different configuration port (8081) than the TASK_09_SpringBootRest project (8080).

 #Requirement 3